 This is an intermediate course in computer networking.
 Hierarchical and scalable network design concepts are introduced.
-Topics include LAN redundancy, link aggregation, wireless LANs, OSPF, EIGRP, WAN technologies, point to point connections, Frame Relay, NAT, options for broadband WAN connections, remote access connections and security using VPNs and IPSec, and network monitoring and troubleshooting.
+Topics include LAN design and redundancy; link aggregation and first hop redundancy protocols; EIGRP and OSPF routing protocols; WAN technologies; point to point connections; broadband remote access technology options; remote access connections, VPNs, and tunneling; BGP; access control lists; network security and monitoring; quality of service; cloud and network virtualization; Internet of Things; and network troubleshooting.
 This course helps to prepare the student for the Cisco Certified Network Associate (CCNA) Routing and Switching exam.